oopnet/oopnet/CONTRIBUTING.md

 OOPNET uses a few standards to simplify its development.
 Please adhere to them.

 ### Coding Style
-Codes will be linted by [black](https://github.com/psf/black) as part of the CI pipeline.
-This means, that in general you don't have to concern yourself with linting.
+Codes will be formatted by [black](https://github.com/psf/black) as part of the CI pipeline and check by [Pylint](https://pylint.pycqa.org/en/latest/).

 ### Github issue labels
 [StandardIssueLabels](https://github.com/wagenet/StandardIssueLabels#standardissuelabels) are used for labeling issues.